Telecommunications in Antarctica: Internet

 Data access to the Amundsen–Scott South Pole Station is provided by access via NASA's TDRS-F1, GOES & Iridium satellite constellation.
 Marisat F-2 provided data communications until it was retired in 2008.
 For the 2007-2008 season, the TDRS relay (named South Pole TDRSS Relay or SPTR) was upgraded to support a data return rate of 50 Mbit/s, which comprises over 90% of the South Pole's data capability, which is used primarily for scientific data return.

 The Australian Stations each have a satellite data connection, currently contracted to Speedcast.
-This provides each station with a 9Mbps symmetric connection.
+This provides each station with a 9 Mbps symmetric connection.

 Data and telephony access to Scott Base - New Zealand is provided via C-Band by Spark NZ & Horizons 3E.
+As of April 2023, Starlink services were also being trialed at the base.

 Regarding Argentine bases in general, Marambio Base has wireless internet and two mobile phone servers.

 Orbcomm satellites which pass over Antarctica can relay short messages to and from transceiver units to email or XML over HTTP.

-The McMurdo station has permanent access to a shared 17Mbit/s connection; testing of the Starlink service begun in September 2022, with a second terminal providing connectivity for the Allan Hills field camp brought in November 2022.
+The McMurdo station has permanent access to a shared 17 Mbps connection; testing of the Starlink service began in September 2022, with a second terminal providing connectivity for the Allan Hills field camp brought in November 2022.
+As of January 2025, Starlink was working for the cruise ship Scenic Eclipse II, as far South as McMurdo station.